90s Walkthrough: My Legendary Journey Through Need for Speed Most Wanted

 As I moved higher up the list, the difficulty shifted noticeably.
 Rivals drove cleaner lines.
 Their cars were faster.
 The margins for error shrank.
 Heat levels climbed, meaning the cops became more aggressive after every race.

 I learned to use pursuit breakers strategically.
 Timing the collapse of a gas station roof onto pursuing cops felt like cinematic brilliance.
-Highways became my escape routes — long straight roads where I could maximize speed and create distance before slipping into a hiding spot.
+Those pursuits weren’t side content.
+They were the soul of the game.

 Part of the magic was upgrading my cars.
 Winning races earned money, and money meant performance upgrades.
 Engine enhancements, better tires, improved nitrous — each upgrade changed how the car felt.